sen0rxol0/FutureRestore-Script/README.md

 ## Requirements:

 - SHSH blob file from a SHSH Blobs saver.
-- Downloaded IPSW file with same firmware version as the saved SHSH blob.
+- IPSW file with same firmware version as the saved SHSH blob.
 - macOS system.

 ## How to use: